Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![String to number](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToNumber.png "[String to number]")

 This extension is used to map a string attribute to a number.
 The value is mapped unchanged, only the data type of the attribute changes.
-In contrast to the *String to absolute number* extension, both decimal and absolute numbers can be mapped to the destination attribute.
+In contrast to the *String to absolute number* extension, both positive and negative numbers can be mapped to the destination attribute.

 [comment]: <> (Check!)